What is tuberculosis?

 - It can also cause meningitis and inflammation of the membranes surrounding the brain and spinal cord.

-- Most healthy people with a fully functioning immune system will be able to kill the Mycobacterium tuberculosis bacteria before it causes symptoms.
+- Most people’s immune system is able to kill the Mycobacterium tuberculosis bacteria before it causes symptoms.

-- If left untreated, this active disease will kill around half of these patients.
+- If left untreated, the active disease has a mortality rate of around 50%.

-- There are two types of tuberculosis infections, latent and active.
+There are two types of tuberculosis infection: latent and active.